 The evidence to date on the surgical treatment of athletic pubalgia consists of 1 small randomized controlled trial (RCT) that used laparoscopic total extraperitoneal repair with mesh reinforcement behind the pubic bone/posterior wall of the inguinal canal, and a number of uncontrolled case series.
 The single RCT is insufficient to determine outcomes of surgical treatment for this relatively common condition.
 Further high-quality RCTs are necessary to determine whether improvements in pain and functional status with surgical treatment of athletic pubalgia exceed that of alternative treatments.

-Surgical treatment for athletic pubalgia has not demonstrated improvements in health outcomes and remains not medically necessary for all indications.
+Surgical treatment for groin pain in athletes or athletic publagia has not demonstrated improvements in health outcomes and remains not medically necessary for all indications.

 CODING